Was brick tea thrown overboard at the Boston Tea Rebellion?

 The Leaf stage, beginning with the Ming Dynasty, gave us the steeped tea beverage that is most popular today.

 In ancient China, the tea brick, compressed tea made of ground or whole tea leaves pressed into a block using a mold, was the most popular form of tea produced and consumed.
-It was also used as a common currency for trade, or tributes, outside China.
+It served too as a common currency for trade, or tributes, outside China.

 By the 18th century, the most common tea for export to Europe was tea in leaf form.
 Brick tea was still available and widely used for trade, but mostly with countries bordering China’s northern and western frontiers.